practicalli/engineering-playbook/docs/technical-writing/index.md

 A focus on capturing thoughts first ... a wider or deeper coverage of what is to be said.
 Once extensive thoughs are captured, apply refinement to how thoughts are express (without risk of loosing thoughts).

 ## Website generators

 Static web sites are fast to serve and low maintenance, providing an excellent approach to serving up technical documentation.

 Using Markdown or Asciidoc minimises the learning curve for creating documentation, allowing thoughts to be captured quickly without distracting concerns on visual presentation.

 ## Clojure tech docs

+[cljdoc](https://cljdoc.org/){target=_blank} is a website that hosts documents for Clojure libraries and tools.
+Libraries pushed to [Clojars]() should have their docs available to build on cljdoc.org.

 [cljdoc](https://cljdoc.org/){target=_blank .md-button}

-[cljdoc](https://cljdoc.org/) is a website building & hosting documentation for Clojure/Script libraries

 ## Tips